-Government Efficiency Score: 9 Throughout the review period, National governments held minority status, although the current one, with 47% of the vote and 59 out of 121 seats, has come closer to majority status than any other under MMP (indeed, the last time a party gained over 50% of the vote was in 1951).
+Government Efficiency Score: 9 Throughout the review period, the three-term National government held minority status, although its 2014 victory, with 47% of the vote and 59 out of 121 seats, brought it closer to majority status than any other under MMP (indeed, the last time a party gained over 50% of the vote was in 1951).
 Minority status implies that the government has to anticipate the policy preferences of other parties in parliament and needs to seek legislative support on an issue-by-issue basis.
-Nevertheless, minority and minority-coalition governments have been relatively successful in implementing their agendas.
-The current National minority government's medium-term priorities continue to focus on: building a stronger and more competitive economy; responsively managing the government's finances and ensuring a budgetary surplus; and selectively funding major infrastructure developments and public services.
+Nevertheless, minority single party and minority-coalition governments have been relatively successful in implementing their agendas.
+The focus of the National minority government's policy priorities included: building a stronger and more competitive economy; ensuring a budgetary surplus; and selectively funding major infrastructure developments and public services.